xactuary/MechaCar_Statistical_Analysis/README.md

   2. The sample data was selected randomly from its population data.
 We use a random sample generator in R to test a sample against the population.
   3. The input data is considered to be normally distributed - this is usually a reasonable assumption unless we know something else about the data that suggests otherwise.
   4. The sample size is reasonably large.
 We don't know yet if it is large enough but there are a reasonably large number of observations.
   5. The variance of the input data should be very similar.
-This is hard to know.
+This is hard to know but we can asssume it is true.

 The first run of the t-test is to do a sample of the total population versus the whole population of the suspension_coil dataset.  (note we are not dividing into manufacturing lots yet).
 Plotting the distribution of PSI readings for the whole set results in the following density function: